RealLifeChibi/NeverlanCTF-Writeups/password_crack.md

 ---

-Just got to bruteforce the password by checking all possible combinations of color-random-year-neverlan_team_member's_name(which was found was the neverlanctf.com website)
+Just got to bruteforce the password by checking all possible combinations of color-random-year-neverlan_team_member's_name(which was found was the neverlanctf.com website) then compare it to the hash.

 ```
 import hashlib